-On your IPad, you can see recently used apps by swiping up from the bottom of your screen with four fingers.
-If you have a keyboard paired to your IPad Pro, you can switch between apps by pressing Command-Tab.
+On your iPad, you can see recently used apps by swiping up from the bottom of your screen with four fingers.
+If you have a keyboard paired to your iPad Pro, you can switch between apps by pressing Command-Tab.

-76. By engaging in the conduct described herein, Defendant has injured Symbology and is thus liable for infringement of the '773 patent, pursuant to 35 U.S.C. § 271.

-77. Defendant has committed these acts of infringement without license or authorization.

-78. As a result of Defendant's infringement of the '773 patent, Symbology has suffered monetary damages and is entitled to a monetary judgment in an amount adequate to compensate for Defendant's past infringement, together with interests and costs.

-79. Symbology will continue to suffer damages in the future unless Defendant's infringing activities are enjoined by this Court.
+- 79. On information and belief, Defendant, at least during internal use and testing, uses a visual detection system (e.g., a smartphone camera and QR code scanning application) that is configured to automatically detect symbology (e.g., the QR code scanning application and its associated camera will automatically detect symbology in a QR code when said code is scanned). - 80.
+By engaging in the conduct described herein, Defendant has injured Symbology and is thus liable for infringement of the '773 patent, pursuant to 35 U.S.C. § 271. - 81.
+Defendant has committed these acts of infringement without license or authorization. - 82.
+As a result of Defendant's infringement of the '773 patent, Symbology has suffered monetary damages and is entitled to a monetary judgment in an amount adequate to compensate for Defendant's past infringement, together with interests and costs. - 83.
+Symbology will continue to suffer damages in the future unless Defendant's infringing activities are enjoined by this Court.
 As such, Symbology is entitled to compensation for any continuing and/or future infringement up until the date that Defendant is finally and permanently enjoined from further infringement.